 Over-the-counter medications may be advised to reduce pain.

 A physical therapist will assess the ankle.
 An exercise program will be created to help recovery and to strengthen the muscles around the ankle.

 Many ankle sprains cannot be prevented.
 However, you can reduce your risk of spraining an ankle:

 - Take a break from sports or exercise when you feel tired.

-- Do exercises that strengthen leg and foot muscles.
+- Do exercises that improve your balance and strengthen leg and foot muscles.